How Hard is the Washington Real Estate Exam?

 Taking a test is a common anxiety for many people, especially when it will determine whether you get a license needed for your career.
 To become a Washington real estate broker, you must pass the licensing exam.
 Taking this high-stakes test can be stressful, but there are steps you can take to relieve your anxiety.

-Know What to Expect.
 Learn everything you can about the exam, process, rules, and the testing center beforehand.
-The testing company, AMP, provides an candidate handbook for license candidates that includes:
+The testing company, AMP, provides a candidate handbook for licensed candidates that includes:

 - Examination administration guidelines